Christian women lured into IS trap, alleges Kerala church

 The Church demanded speedy action against the culprits involved in the 'Love Jihad.'
 It also called for efforts to sensitise parents and children about the dangers of Love Jihad.
 The PFI, often being accused of playing key roles in alleged 'Love Jihad' cases in Kerala, claimed that the state police, after conducting a thorough probe, had earlier submitted a report in the Kerala High Court, stating that there was no cases of 'Love Jihad' in the state.

 "The Church is raising such a baseless allegation at a time when the minorities including Muslims and Christians and the people of Hindu community are in a joint fight against the Fascist government at the Centre.
-Their untimely statement would only help divert the people's attention from the key issues that society is facing at present", Elamaram told PTI.
+Their untimely statement would only help divert the people's attention from the key issues that society is facing at present", PFI State President Naziruddin Elamaram told PTI.

 Such marriages cannot be termed as 'Love Jihad', he said.
 Asked about the Bishops' allegations that Christian girls are targeted and recruited to Islamic State terror outift, the PFI leader said not a single Muslim organisation in India have recognised the Islamic State and such recruitments should not be seen as part of a 'jihad' as doubts prevail in minds on who created the IS.